adambard/learnxinyminutes-docs/go.html.markdown

     learnFlowControl() // Back in the flow.
 }

-// It is possible, unlike in many other languages for functions on go
+// It is possible, unlike in many other languages for functions in go
 // to have named return values.
 // We just have to assign a name to the type being returned in the function
 // declaration line.
 This allows us to easily return from multiple points